 The planning frenzy begins each December and continues right through into the New Year.
 As business owners, we can feel an immense pressure to take time out of our normal activities to put plans in place for the year ahead.

-Of course, planning is an essential part of being in business but with so much noise on social media and endless emails about planning dropping into your inbox you can easily end up feeling overwhelmed.
-The panic that sets in keeps you stuck and any planning you manage to do will probably not be your best work.
+Of course, planning for the future of your business is important but with so much noise on social media and endless emails about planning dropping into your inbox you can easily end up feeling overwhelmed.
+The panic that sets in keeps you stuck and, although you might manage to make a plan it won’t necessarily be your best work.

 The New Year doesn’t have a monopoly on planning!